Winter of 1946–47 in the United Kingdom: February

 Shinwell acted to reduce consumption of coal by cutting the electricity supply to industry completely and reducing the domestic supply to 19 hours per day across the country.
-In consequence factories across the country were forced to shut and up to four million people claimed unemployment benefits.
+In consequence factories across the country were forced to shut down and up to four million people claimed unemployment benefits.
 Although so many people were made redundant there was little unrest and no major public disorders.
-Television services were suspended completely, radio broadcasts were reduced, some magazines were ordered to stop being published, and newspapers were cut in size to four pages or one sheet.
+Television services were suspended completely, radio broadcasts were reduced, some magazines were ordered to suspend publication, and newspapers were cut in size to four pages or one sheet.
 Food rations, still in use from the Second World War, were cut to levels lower than in the war years.
 These measures made little difference to the rate of coal consumption but served to reduce public morale.

 Despite Shinwell's actions the fuel supply remained insufficient and blackouts occurred across large swathes of the country, forcing even the staff at Buckingham Palace, the Houses of Parliament and London's Central Electricity Board to work by candlelight.
 A trade meeting with representatives from Russia and Iceland was also held without light or heating; one of the items discussed was the purchase of coal from Britain.
 The public was reduced to queuing at gasworks to collect coke for use as fuel.
 Supplies of aspirin also ran low as it was then a product of coal-tar, thousands of chickens in poultry farms died of the cold, and public transport services were cut to save fuel.
 Shinwell became increasingly unpopular with the general public and received a bomb threat, after which a four-man police guard was stationed at his house in Tooting.
 Despite this, he remained very popular with the miners, which made the government wary of dismissing him in case it caused industrial action.
 By 27 February sea conditions had improved and more than 100 coal ships had managed to unload their cargoes at the power stations, easing the fuel crisis.